PolyMathOrg/PolyMath/README.md

 ## How to contribute to PolyMath

+We welcome submissions and contributions !

+You can contact us by Discord.
+Check: pharo.org

-We welcome submissions!
-A google group exists for this project at http://groups.google.com/group/polymath-project
+Also google group exists for this project at http://groups.google.com/group/polymath-project (No activity since 2022)